AlHogarty/CI_PP1_SP/README.md

 </details>

 ### Performance
 Google Lighthouse was used to measure the performance and speed of the website.
+The entire site scored a high score, except for the menu.html page, which scored 88 for performance.

 <details><summary>Home</summary>
 <img src="docs/validation/lighthouse-performace-home.png">